-Not recommended: Avoid languages other than FIDL to define interfaces where independent evolution matters.
+Not recommended: Avoid languages other than FIDL to define interfaces where independent updates matter.
 These include: plain text, JSON, and protocol buffers.

-When reviewing alternatives, ask yourself what affordances they have for evolution.
+When reviewing alternatives, ask yourself what affordances they have for updatability.

 - Is there a schema for the data?

 - Can the schema change over time, while providing backward/forward compatibility?
 How?

 - What changes to the schema are API/ABI preserving/breaking?
 How would you know before committing a breaking change?

 Recommended: Be careful when designing platform APIs and ABIs for use outside the platform.
 Design for updatability, find ways to enforce that your clients use the intended interfaces, and don’t offer ways to circumvent the interface.